Child Find, Evaluation, & ARD Process

 Evaluation

-When conducting the Full Initial Individual Evaluation (FIIE), New Caney ISD will use a variety of assessment tools and strategies to gather relevant functional, developmental, and academic information, including information provided by the parent, that may assist in determining:
+Use a variety of assessment tools and strategies to gather relevant functional, developmental, and academic information;

 Admission, Review, Dismissal (ARD) Meeting